-While the Board will make every effort to support diversity by equitable policies and practices around the recruitment of Directors and the recruitment and/or promotion of employees, the Board does not believe it is feasible or appropriate to adopt Recommendation 1.5 (a), (b) and (c) at this time for the reasons set out below.
+While the Board will make every effort to support diversity by equitable policies and practices around the recruitment of Directors and the recruitment and/or promotion of employees, the Board does not believe it is feasible or appropriate to adopt Recommendation 1.5 (a), (b) and (c) at this time for the reasons set out below:

-- The Company currently has a Board of three members.
-This makes the setting of quotas impractical at this time; and - The Company currently only has 2.8 full time equivalent employees and this is unlikely to change significantly in the near future.
+- The Company currently has a Board of four members.
+This makes the setting of quotas impractical at this time; and - The Company currently has no employees.